sayantika21175/Text_To_Image_Using_GAN/README.md

      * So this is of size 300
      * Store the embeddings into binary (.npy format) file
   * Create train dataset with the images and the caption embeddings.
-# Defining the Generator and Discriminator
+# Defining the Generator
-  * Used ADAM optimizer in both Generator and Discriminator
+  * Used ADAM optimizer
   * It is observed that leaky relu works better compare to relu in GAN
-  * Used strides instead of MAXPooling. because it is proven that strides give better result than MaxPooling
   * It is recommended to use hyperabolic tangent activation function at the output of generator model.
-  * It is also recommended that the real images used to train the discriminator are scaled so that their pixel values are in the range [-1,1].This is so that the discriminator will always receive images as input, real and fake that have pixel values in the same range.
   * The best practice is to update the discriminitor with seperate batches of real and fake images rather than combining real and fake images into a single batch
   * Con2D_transpose upsamples the image.
   * We provide the noise in Generator and generator gives one image which is provided to the Discriminator.
-  * It is Experimentally Proven that in the first Dense layer the no of nurons will be the product of the output image shape: example if the output image shape is (32*32*3) then no of nurons should be either ((32*32) or (16*16) or (8*8) or (4*4)) it is experimentally found that it is better to start with (4*4).
+  * It is Experimentally Proven that in the first Dense layer the no of nurons will be the product of the output image shape: example if the output image shape is (32*32*3) then no of nurons should be either
+     ((32*32) or (16*16) or (8*8) or (4*4)) it is experimentally found that it is better to start with (4*4).
   * Then upsample it.
 We took 256 features to get all the features from the small image.
   * IN Generator tanh Activation function is used.
-  * In Discriminator sigmoid activation function is used.
+  * The output image size is 64*64*3
   * In generator we send the caption embeddings and random seeds to generate a random embeddings by combining these two and train the generator

+# Defining the Discriminator
+   * It is nothing but a binary classification model
+   * Used ADAM optimizer
+   * Used strides instead of MAXPooling. because it is proven that strides give better result than MaxPooling
+   * It is also recommended that the real images used to train the discriminator are scaled so that their pixel values are in the range [-1,1].This is so that the discriminator will always receive images as
+     input,
+   * Sigmoid activation function is used.
-  * in Discriminator we send real images with caption embeddings, real images with fake caption embeddings and the generated images by generator with real caption embeddings and train the discriminator
+   * Here we provide real images with caption embeddings, real images with fake caption embeddings and the generated images by generator with real caption embeddings and train the discriminator real and fake that have pixel values in the same range.
 # Test with any text and get the generated image